 Please label all clothing, equipment, and luggage clearly with permanent marker or nametapes.
+Use first and last names when labeling - initials are often not enough to determine an owner!
 Wildwood is not responsible for lost, damaged, or missing items.
+Please leave all valuable, cherished, or irreplaceable items at home.
 Staff will make every effort to return items that are clearly marked with the owner's name.
 We will charge families for postage on items sent back.
-Use first and last names when labeling - initials are often not enough to determine an owner!